TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0H3216/driverlib/sysctl_power_policy_sleep_to_stop/README.md

 For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the LP-MSPM0H3216 User's Guide.

+**Note**: When debugging the application, the power access port (PWR-AP) will force the device to remain active, and not enter the low power mode.
+In order to see full functionality of this example, it is recommended to terminate the debug session.
+Refer to the Debug section of the TRM for more information about debugging in low power modes.

 ## Example Usage
 Compile, load and run the example.